secnnet/Mandelbrot-Explorer/README.md

 Feel free to experiment with different parameter values to create unique visualizations of the Mandelbrot set.

-## Contributing

-If you have any suggestions, improvements, or bug reports, please open an issue or submit a pull request on the GitHub repository.

 ## License

 This code is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use and modify it for personal and commercial projects.